DHTMLX/docs-suite/docs/tree/api/tree_edititem_method.md

 @signature: {'editItem(id: Id, config: IEditorConfig): void;'}

 @params:
-- id		string		the id of an item
+- `id: string` - the id of an item
-- config	object		optional, the config object of an editor
+- `config: object` - optional, the config object of an editor

 @example:
 tree.editItem(id);